c3d/xl/doc/HANDBOOK_2-evaluation.md

 ## Memoization

-A sub-expression will only be computed once irrespective of the number of overload candidates or tests performed on the value.
+A sub-expression will only be computed once irrespective of the number of overload candidates considered or of the numnber of tests performed on the value.
 Once a sub-expression has been computed, the computed value is always used for testing or binding that specific sub-expression, and only that sub-expression.

 For example, consider the following declarations: